-Characteristics of G racteristics of Global Company Common ownership It is conglomerate of multiple units located in various part of the world but linked by common ownership.
-Common pool of resources Multiple units use common pool of resource such as Money; Technology/ patents; Brand name etc. Common strategy Units of global company follow common strategy.
+Characteristics of Global Company Common ownership It is conglomerate of multiple units located in various part of the world but linked by common ownership.
+Common pool of resources Multiple units use common pool of resource such as > Money; Technology/ patents; Brand name etc. Common strategy Units of global company follow common strategy.